davemh/diy-animation-scan-aligner/README.md

   Default: `bottom`.
 Choose whether peg holes are at the top or bottom of the page.

 - `--debug`
-  Instead of clean aligned frames, output uncorrected image with **debug overlays** showing:
+  Instead of clean aligned frames, output aligned frames with **debug overlays** showing:
   - 🔵 detected holes
   - 🔴 ideal/reference holes
   - 🟢 transformed holes